 D&O questionnaires help companies protect themselves by giving them access to data that allows them to:

-- Assess the risk of corporate malpractices (risk management questionnaires for D&O)
+- Assess the risk of corporate malpractices (risk management for board questionnaires for D&O)

 - Confirm accurate disclosure of informations in documents such as the Form 10-K and proxy statements